OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ## Using Helm

-Helm is another abstraction layer and comes with a learning curve, not necessarily steep one, but still there are few gotchas To use helm as deployment tool for charts we needed to:
+Helm is another abstraction layer and comes with a learning curve, not necessarily a steep one, but still there are a few gotchas
+To use helm as deployment tool for charts we needed to:
 - Have a Helm tool script.
 - Create charts and host them: